marcusramberg/tomplater/README.md

 ## Improvements

-- By default, it would be nicer if Templater defaulted to stdin and stdout for input/output
+- By default, it would be nicer if Tomplater defaulted to stdin and stdout for input/output
 - Unless we come up with some more configuration, it would probably be nicer to specify the output directly as a parameter.
 - Check for existing file and only overwrite with -force flag or similar.
 - Support long versions of the flags?